numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     np.dtype[np.int64]

 as a class getter.
-This can work both for user and NumPy DTypes, although.
-In many cases a library may choose to provide a more direct way to access the type.
+This can work both for user and NumPy DTypes, although, in many cases a library may choose to provide a more direct way to access the type.
 The exact extend can remain open (and may e.g. be initially limited for non-concrete DTypes).
 The main reason for this choice is to provide a single